vendu/vaaja/usr/games/mjolnir/doc/MJOLNIR.md

 Fenris the wolf has stolen Mjolnir from Thor.
 Your main mission is to return his hammer back to Thor and optionally bring Fenris back as well.

-- quests
-  - digital bank robbery; iron bar or lock-pick, camo operation, c4, switch room, black box, network sniffing, packet deciphering, packet forging to access the account database
-  - y2k38; 32-bit timestamp cannat encode times after 03<.14:07 UTC on Jan 19,
-    2038. a malicious hacker gets hired to fix bank data systems, but plants a trojan to do a few huge transfars from big company accounts to anonymous accounts in Europe, then shuts the system down (hopefully wiping the transfer logs), then brings the system back up as if nothing happened
-    - bank tapes, bank database documentation
-- mainframes
-  - direct access to mainframe let's you clone and steal the tape of the core war warriors that have ruled the machine
-  - beating the warrior running on the mainframe at least 5 out of 9 times shall gain you masterhood of the mainframe; you shall also acquire the source code of the old master warrior
-  - if you get physical access to a mainframe, you can inspect the tapes, dump their contents on punchcards, or steal the tapes.
-  - other software
-    - RCDB      - redcode/warrior debugger
-    - RCED      - redcode editor
-    - TED       - editor (ASCII/ISO 8859-1 and hexadecimal)
-    - SYS       - mainframe operating system
-    - IO        - [file-based] I/O utilities
-                - mkfs, list, run, copy, move, wipe, read, write
-    - TAP       - network sniffer (port, address, log)
-    - NET       - network access interface (login, list, copy, wipe)
-    - DUMP      - copy program to punchcard
-    - ROT13     - 'decipher' file; redcode and certain other files are ciphered
-                - the default encryption is ROT13; this is done for fun and to allow relatively easy modifications to the game with some background work
-    - HASH      - hash and unhash functions
-                - tmhash32(), tmunhash32()
-                - better privacy than simple ROT13
-    - CRAK      - different malware tools
-                - root, single, log(on|off), unlog, crack
-    - MEM       - memory logger and editor
-                - save(adr, fd, ofs, nrec), load(adr, fd, ofs, nrec)
-                - poke(adr, val), peek(adr)
-    - MMIND     - mastermind game
-    - BSHIP     - battleship game
-                - 10x10 grid
-                - 1 4-block ship
-                - 2 3-block ships
-                - 3 2-block ships
-                - 4 1-block ships
-    - Y38K      - Trojan for bank systems
-- terminals
-  - equipped with punchcard readers to play core war and run other software on in-dungeon mainframes

 ## magic and spells

 Mjolnir spells are typically written on scrolls.
 These spells include